bcgov/wps/mobile/asa-go/Notifications.md

 In Firebase Console:

-- APNs auth key upload
+- APNs auth key upload for iOS
+- Android SHA-1 upload for Android
 - Firebase app registration for each bundle ID
-- Cloud Messaging setup

 ## Why we use separate app IDs